trimble-oss/website-modus.trimble.com/content/components/web/utility-panel/styles.md

 **Accordions Sections**

-- The Accordion sections are optional to use.
-But could help to organise the content.
+- The accordion sections are optional to use but usually help organizing the content.
-- If the content exceeds the side panel height, a scrollbar can be used on the right side of the content.
+- If the content exceeds the side panel height, a scrollbar is used on the right side of the content.
 The header and footer must be on top of the content.
-- The utility panel can expand by clicking and drag on the left side.
+- The utility panel can expand by clicking and dragging on the left side.
 Minimal width is 320px.

 **Tabs**